-Peter Rough is a fellow at Hudson Institute in Washington D.C. where he writes and comments on U.S. foreign policy toward Europe and the Middle East.
+Peter Rough is a senior fellow at Hudson Institute in Washington, D.C. where he writes and comments on U.S. foreign policy toward Europe and the Middle East.
 Currently, he is leading two in-depth studies: one that examines Iran’s challenge to the American-led regional order in the Middle East and another that investigates the future of Europe and transatlantic relations.
+He regularly briefs official delegations, news media, public intellectuals, and business leaders from around the world.
+He is also a regular commentator on major radio and television.
 While at the Institute, he has been named a next generation leader at Atlantik-Brücke, the Center for New American Security, and the American Institute for Contemporary German Studies.
 He has also helped edit Hudson’s journal, Current Trends in Islamist Ideology.

-Rough has completed stints as a Policy Analyst at the U.S. Agency for International Development, where he served also as staff briefer to Administrator Henrietta Fore, and as an advisor to U.S. Army Special Operations Command, where he analyzed Unconventional Warfare doctrine for the Commanding General’s Strategic Initiatives Group.
+From 2007 to 2009, Mr. Rough served as associate director in the White House Office of Strategic Initiatives, where he helped coordinate political strategy and outreach to key stakeholders.
+He has also completed stints as a policy analyst at the U.S. Agency for International Development, where he was staff briefer to Administrator Henrietta Fore, and as an advisor to U.S. Army Special Operations Command, where he analyzed Unconventional Warfare doctrine for the Commanding General’s Strategic Initiatives Group.
 In 2012, he was responsible for U.S.-Russia bilateral relations as a member of the Romney for President Russia Working Group.
 In 2016, he served as a member of the Rubio for President Middle East Working Group.

-Rough began his career at the Republican National Committee specializing in political research.
-A proud native of Des Moines, Iowa, he holds a Bachelor of Arts, summa cum laude, from The George Washington University and a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy, Tufts University, where he was a Cabot Corporation Scholar.
+Mr. Rough began his career at the Republican National Committee specializing in political research.
+A proud native of Des Moines, Iowa, he holds his B.A., summa cum laude, from the George Washington University and M.A. in law and diplomacy from the Fletcher School of Law and Diplomacy, Tufts University, where he was a Cabot Corporation Scholar.